JUSTIA 10 - Badge

 2. The source of the information has legitimate authority or esteem but may be corrupted and acting to suit their own interests.

 Whatever the case, it can be extremely difficult to spot these types of scams.
 These types of scams exploit our vulnerabilities; our doubts and trust in others.
+But you can avoid falling victim to them.
+There are ways to spot word-of-mouth scams and investment practices you can adopt to mitigate risks.

 Find out where your information is coming from

 As we mentioned above, there are essentially two potential sources for short and distort scams.
 Whatever (or whomever) the apparent source, it’s important that you actually find out where the information you are receiving originated and to what extent that information is valid.
+The internet age has made it remarkably easy for people to hide behind false names and identities.
+Scammers especially have been able to capitalize on access to these new technologies.

 Be wary of email and/or social media campaigns